basarat/youtube-retry-async/README.md

 Now in our main function body we can easily create a safe version of the `sometimesSucceeds` function by wrapping it in a retry with 2 attempts.

-Now if we call this safe function you can see that it works every single time.
+Now if we call this safe function, you can see that it works reliably every single time.

 ```js
 async function main() {